shahar5797/shahar5797/README.md

 - 🔭 I’m currently working on learning to be the best developer I can be
-- 🌱 I’m currently learning algorithmic trading
+- 🌱 I’m currently doing my bachelor degree in Reichman University
 - 👯 I’m looking to collaborate on any cool project
-- ⚡ Fun fact: make great pasta
 -->